What to Feed a Dog: A Simple Guide to Healthy Meals and Safe Foods

 How Much Should You Feed Your Dog?

-Portion size depends on your dog’s weight, age, breed, and activity level.
-Most dog food packaging includes a feeding guide by weight — use this as a starting point.
-Consult your vet if you’re unsure whether your dog is a healthy weight.
+Portion size depends on your dog's weight, age, breed, and activity level.
+Most dog food packaging includes a feeding guide by weight — use this as a starting point and adjust based on your dog's body condition.
+You should be able to feel your dog's ribs without pressing hard, and they should have a visible waist when viewed from above.
+Consult your vet if you're unsure whether your dog is a healthy weight.

 Frequently Asked Questions